cdunham1989/Whisper/README.md

 ```
 As a user,
 So that I can use Whisper,
-I need to be able to create a username
+I need to create a username

 As a user,
 So that I can use Whisper,
-I need to be able to sign in with my username
+I need to sign in with my username

 As a user,
 So that I can start a conversation,
-I need to be able to view a list of my current conversations
+I need to view a list of my current conversations

 As a user,
 So that I can start a conversation,